3 of the Best Mexican Border Towns to Visit

 Street art of a "zonkey", Tijuana.
 Photo credit: Martha Silva / flickr

 Just outside the spring-break hot spot of Rosarito, a 35-minute drive south of Tijuana, is Popotla, a cheerfully anarchic fishing village that sits in the shadow of Baja Studios, the oceanside movie lot that was built by Twentieth Century Fox for the filming of Titanic.
 Seafood stands and raw bars pepper the beach.
 Don’t leave until you’ve eaten your bodyweight in pismo and pata de mula clams, kumiai oysters, and live sea urchin.
-A nudge further south is K-38, aka El Morro, a year-round surf spot, and one of the more testing and most consistent waves around.
-A few more miles on from there is Puerto Nuevo, or “Lobster Village”, where a dozen or more restaurants serve pan-fried langosta with beans, rice, and flour tortillas.
+A nudge further south is K-38, aka El Morro, a year-round surf spot, and one of the most consistent, testing waves around.

 Colorful boats along the shore of Popotla, a fishing village in Baja Norte, Mexico.